Louisianish/weatherkv/README.md

 Bonjou, toukèkènn!

-Weather app originally created by CodeExplained (https://github.com/CodeExplainedRepo/Weather-App-JavaScript) using the OpenWeather API (https://openweathermap.org/api) to which I have added translations of weather descriptions in Kouri-Vini (Louisiana Creole).
+Weather app originally created by CodeExplained (https://github.com/CodeExplainedRepo/Weather-App-JavaScript) using the OpenWeather API (https://openweathermap.org/api) to which I have added translations of weather descriptions in Kouri-Vini (Louisiana Creole) and a location search bar.
 Please let me know if any of my translations aren't showing up correctly.
 Byin mèsi. :)

 The lines I've added begin on line 75 in the section entitled "Kouri-Vini translations."